sneha-nitdgp/Webscraper/README.md

-# Webscrapper
+# Webscraper

-A python script to Webscrap Cricbuzz.com and fetch the latest scores in home page
+This project scrapes Cricbuzz for its articles using BeautifulSoup to create a dataset and then displays the latest scores in Homepage.